barbecue accessories

 Short grain rice clumps more easily and is the best choice for sushi and desserts.

-Enriched rice has had some of the with iron, niacin, thiamin, and folic acid lost when the bran and germ are removed coated back on the surface of the kernel.
+Enriched rice has had some iron, niacin, thiamin, and folic acid coated on the surface of the kernel to replace that which is lost when the bran and germ are removed.

 Minute rice or instant rice is white rice that has been cooked and then dried.
 It is more expensive, and doesn't have the same nutritional value.
 Since other rices are so easy to make, its main advantage is speed, cooking in about 5 minutes.
 It saves you about 10 minutes.